FeedFoodie/feedfoodie.github.io/SIMB/characters.md

 **Myeong Il-Oh:**

 - Age: 26
 - Newbie staff instructor at the Azure Dragon Academy who joined together with Baek Su-Ryong.
-A genuinely friendly, sociable dude from the Shandong Myeong Family Manor who gets along with everyone.
+A genuinely friendly, sociable dude from the Shandong Myeong Family who gets along with everyone.

 **Jaegal So-Young:**